langchain-ai/langgraph/README.md

 The following notebooks implement agent architectures prototypical of the "plan-and-execute" style, where an LLM planner decomposes a user request into a program, an executor executes the program, and an LLM synthesizes a response (and/or dynamically replans) based on the program outputs.

-- [Plan-and-execute](https://github.com/langchain-ai/langgraph/blob/main/examples/plan-and-execute/plan-and-execute.ipynb): a simple agent with a **planner** that generates a multi-step task list, an **executor** that invokes the tools in the plan, and a **replanner** that responds or generates an updated plan
+- [Plan-and-execute](https://github.com/langchain-ai/langgraph/blob/main/examples/plan-and-execute/plan-and-execute.ipynb): a simple agent with a **planner** that generates a multi-step task list, an **executor** that invokes the tools in the plan, and a **replanner** that responds or generates an updated plan.
+Based on the [Plan-and-solve](https://arxiv.org/abs/2305.04091) paper by Wang, et. al.
 - [Reasoning without Observation](https://github.com/langchain-ai/langgraph/blob/main/examples/rewoo/rewoo.ipynb): planner generates a task list whose observations are saved as **variables**.
-Variables can be used in subsequent tasks to reduce the need for further re-planning
+Variables can be used in subsequent tasks to reduce the need for further re-planning.
+Based on the [ReWOO](https://arxiv.org/abs/2305.18323) paper by Xu, et. al.
 - [LLMCompiler](https://github.com/langchain-ai/langgraph/blob/main/examples/llm-compiler/LLMCompiler.ipynb): planner generates a **DAG** of tasks with variable responses.
 Tasks are **streamed** and executed eagerly to minimize tool execution runtime.
+Based on the [paper](https://arxiv.org/abs/2312.04511) by Kim, et. al.

 ### Multi-agent Examples